iwataka/dotfiles/README.md

 This is very early-experimental stage, so use with much caution.

 ## Introduction
-This is my dotfiles using vim and zshell.
+This is my personal dotfiles using vim and zshell.
 This aims to set up the same environment on different computers easily.
-This contains several dotfiles and setup script for making symbolic links and package installation.
+This contains several dotfiles and scripts for installation.

 ## Installation
-First, clone this repository:
+Run this command:

 ```
 git clone https://github.com/iwataka/dotfiles